Top 5 most comfortable over-ear headphones

 After we completed all of our tests, George crunched some numbers.
 By tallying the scores, we came up with an overall measurement of comfort for each set of headphones.

 “I also looked for correlation between the overall comfort score and the fit factor scores,” said George.
 “We were able to determine that security and stability mattered most to our testers when it came to comfort.”

 You can see on the chart where the set of headphones you’re viewing lands in comparison to the other headphones we tested.

 Where to find the Fit Factors and results

-For each web presentation, you’ll see the overall comfort score and some key measurements for fit.
-But we’ve also included our security and stability rating, since we found that to be the most significant Fit Factor for determining overall comfort.
+We’ve also included our security and stability rating, since we found that to be the most significant Fit Factor for determining overall comfort.